Becoming a Volunteer

-Application: A fully completed application, including the reference form, may be submitted via the website, mail, fax, or in-person drop off.
+- Application: A fully completed application, including the reference form, may be submitted via the website, email, mail, or faxed..
 After submitting your application, to the campus of your choice, it will be reviewed by a member of the Volunteer Services team.
 You will be contacted post review regarding the status of your application.
 Please note: A valid Social Security number is needed in order for any application to be reviewed.

-Interview: If there is an opportunity you might be suitable for, you will be scheduled for an interview.
+- Interview: If there is opportunity volunteer opportunity you might be suitable for, you will be scheduled for an interview.
 Please note some programs do require a second interview with your designated supervisor.
 Please note the process has been adjusted to minimize in person contact and interviews will take place virtually (via Zoom).

-Pre-placement medical evaluation: A medical screening at the campus specific Workforce Health and Safety department will be arranged.
+- Pre-placement medical evaluation: A medical screening at the campus specific Workforce Health and Safety department will be arranged.
 This evaluation is required by New York State Public Health Law to promote the safety and well-being of our patients and our staff.
-The visit includes a physical, a two-step PPD (Tuberculosis/TB) test, and a drug test.
+The visit includes a physical, Tuberculosis/TB blood test, and a drug test.

 - Background check/Security: All volunteer applicants 18 and over will need to complete fingerprinting with our Security Department in order to run a New York State background check.
 A national criminal and out-of-state search will also be conducted by the Volunteer Services department.